 To file the probate application, you must pay a court filing fee of $200.

 Fees are payable based on a formula.
-See below under “Apply for probate” for details on how probate fees are calculated.
+See below under step 4 of applying for probate for details on how probate fees are calculated.

-If the estate has a value of less than $25,000, there are no court or probate fees.
+If the estate has a value of less than $25,000, there are no court fees payable.
+That is, there is no court filing fee and no probate fees.

 The time frame for the probate registry to review and approve probate applications can vary considerably.
 Generally the process takes two to three months.